Naitreey/notes-and-knowledge/cs/python/testing.rst

 --------
 - usage of mock objects.

   * dependency isolation. patching/mocking objects and methods so that dependencies are eliminated.

   * behavior checking. check the SUT used an object correctly.

 Mock
 ----

 - arbitrary attributes can be set on a mock object.
 By default, access to arbitrary attribute of a mock object returns a new descendent mock object.

 constructor
 ^^^^^^^^^^^
 - name. the name of mock used by its repr, also propagated to mock objects derived from this mock object.

-- ``return_value``. the value to be returned when the mock object is called. by default it's a new Mock object with the name ``<name>()``.
+- ``return_value``. the value to be returned when the mock object is called. by default it's DEFAULT, in which case a new Mock object with the name ``<name>()`` is returned.

 - ``side_effect``.
+The more complex behavior specs when the mock object is called.
+Its value can be:

+  * A function.
+To be called when the mock is called, signature:

+   - it's passed with the same arguments that are passed to the mock's call.

+   - return value: If DEFAULT is returned, then the ``return_value`` is returned.
+Otherwise, the function's return value is used as mock call's return value.

+  * an exception class or instance, which will be rasied on call.

+  * an iterable. an iterator is built from it, which must yield a value on every call.
+Each value yielded from the iterator can be an exception class or instance to be raised (like the second form), or a value to be returned (like the first form, DEFAULT still applies).

+  * None.
+The side effect is cleared, fallback to ``return_value``.

+- spec. a list of strings or an existing object (a class or instance) that acts as the specification for the mock object.
+If an object is passed, ``dir()`` is called to retrieve a list of strings.
+Unsupported magic attributes and methods are excluded.
+Accessing any attribute not in this list will raise an AttributeError.

+  When spec is an object, the created mock's ``__class__`` is set to be the object's class or the object itself when it's a class.
+This makes mock object passes ``isinstance()`` test.

+  When the spec is a callable object, this also enables a smarter matching of calls made to the mock, where the equivalence of calls to the mock object can be interpreted based on the more accurate parameter assignment semantics, rather than rudimentary positional/kwargs matching.

+- ``spec_set``.
+A stricter variant of ``spec``, also preventing setting attributes that are not on the passed in spec.

 attributes
 ^^^^^^^^^^